AlphaMC0/Room-Meanings/README.md

 >**Storage Room**
  - Storage Room a room that contains all the supplies to sustain the base and the humans that are living in it.
 Anybody can access the storage room.
 >**Work Shop**
- - Work Shop nicknamed Creation Room by the people in Base-51, is a room which is crutial to not only the survival of the people in the base but, also to the sucess of UPA Mission.
+ - Work Shop nicknamed CR by the people in Base-51, is a room which is crutial to not only the survival of the people in the base but, also to the sucess of UPA Mission.
 The Work Shop is a restricted area and only    Rank 3 and above can enter this room due to it's importance.
 >**Garage**
- - Garage the room where the rover is located and and entrance and exit in the base nicknamed as GEEB.
+ - Garage the room where the rover is located and and entrance and exit in the base nicknamed as GERBE.
+The Garage can be accessed by anyone in the  base but, the bunker which houses the entrace to the Reactor can only be
+   accessed by Rank 3 and above but, in emergancy cases Rank 3 and above can enter the Reactor room.
+The Bunker has confidential information and can only be accessed by Rank 4 and above but in an emergancy Rank 2 and up can access the Bunker.
+>**Aircraft Base**
+ - The Aircraft Base nicknamed ABTransit is the area where aircraft can launch and take off from on Base-51.
+The Aircraft Base can also be used to repair any aircraft that is damaged.
+Though aircraft can be repired in
+   Base-51 the air space that surrounds Base-51 in a 1 Nio radius.
+Though the aircraft base can be accessed by any Rank the buildings can only be accessed by Rank 2 and above.
+>**Training Base**
+ - The Traning Base nicknamed The Deleter can only be accessed by Rank 3 and above.
+If a Rank 1 or 2 is found in the Training Base without any supervision the Rank 2 will be imprisioned for interogation and will be fired        and their memories wiped.
+While if a Rank 1 is found without supervision the Rank 1 will be killed on the spot (NO MERCY WILL BE SHOWED).